faisalgit88/Portfolio/README.md

-# 🗺 Katie's Portfolio
+# Faisal's Portfolio

 Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.
+Here, I document a summary of my projects in the data science field.

 ## 📚 Table of Contents
 - [Data Science](#data-Science)